Siddopari/STEMlab_Pynq-SDK/Analog-echo.md

 **Description:**

 In this tutorial we are going to build a simple analog echo design, where the analog inputs IN1 and IN2 are forwarded to the analog outputs OUT1 and OUT2, respectively.
-In between, we add an offset control module, which is configured through a PYNQ Jupyter Notebook.
+In between, we add an offset control module, which is configured through PYNQ.

 ## Building the Vivado Design
-### Create a new Vivado Project
-Follow the steps in [LED blink](../LED-blink#create-a-new-vivado-project) and name it *analog_echo*.

 ### Create a new Vivado Project
 Follow the steps in [LED blink](../LED-blink#create-a-new-vivado-project) and name it *analog_echo*.